 Association for Asian Studies

-Andrew Levidis, “Kishi Nobusuke and the kakushin faction: Reconsidering the fall of the General Tōjō Hideki Cabinet and wartime parliamentary politics, 1944-1945.”
+Andrew Levidis, “Kishi Nobusuke and the Disintegration of the Mobilization State: Parties without Liberalism, 1944-1945.”
 To be submitted to the Monumenta Nipponica in 2017.

 Andrew Levidis, “The Realism of History: Abe Shinzō and the Politics of Conservatism, 1980-2015,” To be submitted to Modern Asian Studies in March 2017.